rydama/hello-eb-node/README.md

 ## Switching from a Let's Encrypt staging cert to a real cert

+- Edit `999-03-nginx-ssl-enable.config`
-- Edit `999-03-nginx-ssl-enable.config` and remove the `--staging` parameter and add `--force-renewal`
+  - Remove the `--staging` parameter
+  - Add the `--force-renewal` parameter
-- `eb deploy` to update.
-This should now get your real cert
+- Commit and `eb deploy` to update.
+This will update your certificate to the real thing.
 - Visit your domain in the browser
 - You should no longer see the certificate warning (it can take a few minutes for the cache to clear out.
 If you still see the warning, keep trying for a few minutes)
-- Edit `999-03-nginx-ssl-enable.config` and remove the --force-renewal parameter
+- Edit `999-03-nginx-ssl-enable.config` and remove the `--force-renewal` parameter
-- `eb deploy` again to make it live
+- Commit and `eb deploy` a final time to make it live
-- Visit your domain in the browser to test one last time
+- Visit your domain in the browser to test
 - Let's Encrypt certs expire in 90 days, so `999-04-certbot-cron.config` installs a cron script to automatically attempt to renew your certificate once per week, so you will always have a valid cert.
 The cert won't actually get renewed until you are within 30 days of expiration.